nephio-project/docs/content/en/docs/guides/install-guides/baremetal-infra-components.md

 #### 1. Create search-replace.yaml file using the below command.
 The purpose of this step is to update the data.CACHEURL field with a placeholder value that can be customized in a later step.
-Note: Refer the function at https://catalog.kpt.dev/search-replace/v0.2/ to understand how this will be used by gcr.io/kpt-fn/search-replace:v0.2.0 function.
+Refer the function at https://catalog.kpt.dev/search-replace/v0.2/ to understand how this will be used by gcr.io/kpt-fn/search-replace:v0.2.0 function.
 ```bash
 cat <<EOF > search-replace.yaml
 apiVersion: v1